MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 ### Device and gateway layer

-This architectural layer includes the immediate physical space around the device and gateway that allow physical access or peer-to-peer digital access.
+This architectural layer includes the immediate physical space around the device and gateway that allows physical access or peer-to-peer digital access.
 Many industrial companies use the [Purdue model](https://en.wikipedia.org/wiki/Purdue_Enterprise_Reference_Architecture) included in the ISA 95 standard to ensure their process control networks (PCNs) both protect their limited network bandwidth and provide real-time deterministic behavior.
 The Purdue model provides an extra layer of defense-in-depth methodology.

 #### Strong device identity